 back to the United States and Springfield, MA saw

 the crown.
-The postponement of the 2007 pageant resulted in the
+The postponement of the 2007 pageant

-designation by executive board
+resulted in the designation by executive board

-among all eligible 2006 pageant participants.
+winner from among all eligible 2006 pageant

-San Antonio hosted the 2008 event that saw the
+San Antonio hosted the 2009 event in Sept.
+2008 that

 saw the repeat of back-to-back winners with the crowning of

 Marissa Castro from El Paso in her home state by

-The first teen ever chosen in the Miss Latin America
+*The first teen ever chosen in the Miss Latin America Pageant

 network was also from Florida, Kristine Taranco, Miss Teen

 Florida Latina 1999.
-(See her
+(See her story here.)